 Imagine renting a rustic wooden cabin in a beautiful setting for your honeymoon.
 The place is delightful.
 At dawn, however, a woodpecker starts its loud rat-a-tat pounding on the roof.
 The noise is so loud you couldn’t sleep.
 It happens at dawn the second morning, again on the third morning, and so forth.
 What could you do?

 The incident with the woodpecker happened to Gracie and Walter Lantz on their honeymoon.
 They were a happy, playful couple and they discovered an opportunity.
 By the time they had returned from their honeymoon, they were inspired to create the cartoon character, “Woody the Woodpecker.”
 Walter was the illustrator, Gracie the voice.
 Many years later, when interviewed on their 50th wedding anniversary, Gracie said, “It was the best thing that ever happened to us.”

 Milton Berle, the comedian, once quipped, “Every problem can be solved, except maybe how to refold a road map.”
-But sometimes in life there really are unanswerable questions and situations that cannot be solved and must be accepted.
+I trust you are as thankful for Google Maps as I am.
+Unfortunately, sometimes in life there really are unanswerable questions and situations that cannot be solved and must be accepted.

 We may not be able to prevent the worst from happening to us but we are responsible for our attitude toward the inevitable misfortunes that sometimes darken our lives.
 Bad things do happen, to good people.
 How we respond to them defines our character and the quality of our lives.